Max Steel: Max Steel: Makino's Revenge

-Mike Nickelson, a news reporter who suffered a mutation due to a radioactive contamination caused during a battle between Max Steel and the Toxic Legion comes back with a vengeance.
-Blaming N-Tek for his current condition, Nickelson, who now calls himself "Makino", tries to capitalize on the fame and notoriety Max has gained as a people's hero to turn public opinion against him.
+A news reporter named Mike Nickelson who suffered a mutation due to a radioactive contamination caused during a battle between Max Steel and the Toxic Legion comes back with a vengeance.
+Blaming N-Tek for his current condition, Nickelson, who now calls himself Makino, tries to capitalize on the fame and notoriety Max has gained as a people's hero to turn public opinion against him.
 Makino uses his newfound power to control machinery to cause a satellite accident that burns to ashes a ghost town, but "leaks" to the media that N-Tek was responsible for it and releases a digitally altered version of the incident, which causes the group to be in the middle of a legal investigation for its covert operations.
 During the process, Berto is detained by local authorities.
 Taking advantage of the situation, Makino kidnaps him and forces him to reveal the secret of N-Tek nanotechnology which allows Max to hyper-compress weapons and spy equipment to add them to hil arsenal, now allowing him to absorb and partially reconstruct himself into vehicles.
 Since Makino can partially transform himself into a battle machine, Cytro is upgraded with transforming abilities, (similar to those of Transformers) which allows him to change into a giant robot, and later a tank.
 After Berto's successful rescue, Makino publicly challenges Max to an ultimate fight to determine who's the real protector of the people: in the same stadium Berto was held prisoner, both contenders will have to fight while being watched by the world, and demonstrate their true motivations and reasons to fight for mankind.
 However, the challenge is a scheme to ruin N-Tek's and Max's reputations.
 Thanks to his expertise as a media reporter, Nickelson delays and edits the "live broadcast", so the audience sees him as a hero.
 Cytro leaves Max to fight alone, but teams up with Berto to disrupt the computer's systems and connect the stadium's camera's to the internet and TV satellites around the world so that everybody can learn the truth behind Makino's plot.
 Max manages to defeat Makino and remove the hard drive and power core within his chest, leaving him powerless.
 With the defeat and public confession of Makino, N-Tek's name is finally cleared and Makino is sent to prison.